CUG-EMI/HMCMT2D/README.md

   ```

 ### Parallel HMC Sampling
-To perform parallel MCMC sampling, call the parallel HMC sampling function `parallelHMCSampler` instead of  the single HMC sampler `runHMCSampler` (please refer to the `paraHMCScript.jl` scripts within the `examples` directory).
+To perform parallel HMC sampling, call the parallel HMC sampling function `parallelHMCSampler` instead of  the single HMC sampler `runHMCSampler` (please refer to the `paraHMCScript.jl` scripts within the `examples` directory).

 * first you need to launch multiple worker processes by either starting Julia like